jgliss/pyplis/README.rst

 - pydoas >= 1.0.0

 We recommend using `Anaconda <https://www.continuum.io/downloads>`_ as package manager since it includes most of the required dependencies and is updated on a regular basis.
 Moreover, it is probably the most comfortable way to postinstall and upgrade dependencies such as OpenCV (`see here <http://stackoverflow.com/questions/23119413/how-to-install-python-opencv-through-conda>`__) or the scipy stack.

+Please, if you have problems installing Pyplis, contact us or better, raise an Issue.

 Installation
 ============